wodnjsd/garden-front/README-Roshanak.md

 - Questionnaire to figure out which plant is for you
 - Checkout Confetti
 - Alert you have logged in or added to cart
-- Every component (aside from the homepage component) uses mobile-first design
+- Every component uses mobile-first design

  **Personal Wins**
 - Embedded YouTube video on Indoor & Outdoor Plant Care